 Prophylaxis against Pneumocystis pneumonia is indicated for

-Once immune reconstitution with HAART occurs, discontinuation of Pneumocystis pneumonia prophylaxis may be considered for HIV-infected children who have received HAART for > 6 mo and whose CD4+ percentage and CD4+ count have remained higher than the previously described treatment thresholds for > 3 consecutive mo.
-Subsequently, the CD4+ percentage and count should be reevaluated at least every 3 mo, and prophylaxis should be reinstituted if the original criteria are reached.
+Once immune reconstitution with combination ART occurs, discontinuation of Pneumocystis pneumonia prophylaxis may be considered for HIV-infected children who have received combination ART for > 6 months and whose CD4+ percentage and CD4+ count have remained higher than the previously described treatment thresholds for > 3 consecutive months.
+Subsequently, the CD4+ percentage and count should be reevaluated at least every 3 months, and prophylaxis should be reinstituted if the original criteria are reached.

-The drug of choice for Pneumocystis prophylaxis at any age is trimethoprim/sulfamethoxazole (TMP/SMX) TMP 75 mg/SMX 375 mg/m2 po bid on 3 consecutive days/wk (eg, Monday-Tuesday-Wednesday); alternative schedules include the same dose bid every day, the same dose bid on alternate days, or twice the dose (TMP 150 mg/SMX 750 mg/m2) po once/day for 3 consecutive days/week.
+The drug of choice for Pneumocystis prophylaxis at any age is trimethoprim/sulfamethoxazole (TMP/SMX) TMP 75 mg/SMX 375 mg/m2 orally 2 times a day on 3 consecutive days/week (eg, Monday-Tuesday-Wednesday); alternative schedules include the same dose 2 times a day every day, the same dose 2 times a day on alternate days, or twice the dose (TMP 150 mg/SMX 750 mg/m2) once a day for 3 consecutive days/week.
 Some experts find it easier to use weight-based dosing (TMP 2.5 to 5 mg/SMX 12.5 to 25 mg/kg orally 2 times a day).

-For patients ≥ 5 yr who cannot tolerate TMP/SMX, dapsone 2 mg/kg (not to exceed 100 mg) po once/day is an alternative, especially for those < 5 yr of age.
+For patients who cannot tolerate TMP/SMX, dapsone 2 mg/kg (not to exceed 100 mg) orally once a day is an alternative, especially for those < 5 years of age.
 Oral atovaquone given daily or aerosolized pentamidine (300 mg via specially designed inhaler for children ≥ 5 years) given once a month is an additional alternative.
-IV pentamidine has also been used but is less effective and potentially more toxic.
+IV pentamidine has also been used but is both less effective and more toxic.

 Prophylaxis against Mycobacterium avium complex infection is indicated in